 Simona Frenkel established herself as a versatile international performer.
 She enjoys a varied career as pianist, organist and conductor.

-Ms. Frenkel is a winner of numerous national and international competitions, including Concertino Prague, Czech Republic and Lysenko National competition, Kiev, Ukraine.
+Ms. Frenkel is a winner of numerous international competitions, including Concertino Prague, Czech Republic and Mykola Lysenko International competition, Kiev, Ukraine.

-In 1994, Simona was celebrated as the youngest organist to receive Honored Artist of the Ukraine, one of the most prestigious musical awards in Ukraine.
+She was named Merited (Performing) Artist of Ukraine, one of the most prestigious musical awards in Ukraine.

 Simona Frenkel began her solo career at the age of eight with her solo debut at the Hall of Columns of the National Philharmonic of Ukraine.
-Since then Ms. Frenkel is frequently heard in recitals in the United States, Europe, and the former Soviet Union.
+Since then Ms. Frenkel is frequently heard in recitals in the United States and Europe.
 She is in demand as a chamber musician and soloist in New York City, performing most recently at venues such as Carnegie Hall, Alice Tully Hall at the Lincoln Center for the Performing Arts, St. Paul’s Chapel at Columbia University, The Riverside Church in the City of New York.
 She has made numerous television appearances and radio recordings.

-Ms. Frenkel has collaborated with eminent musicians such as Metropolitan Opera’s Craig Hart, Vladimir Grishko, Victoria Lukianetz, renowned Ukrainian soprano Olga Basistuk, leading mezzo-sopranos of the Mariinsky Theater, Tamara Tuftina and Olga Markova-Mikhailenko, leading tenor of the Bolshoi Opera, Oleg Kulko, International competition winners, Polish violinist Roksana Kwasnikowska and Austrian cellist, Julia Panteliat, Swiss ensemble Duo Armonic, flutist from Lichtenstein, Hieronymus Schadler and many others.
-As principal organist, Simona has performed, toured and recorded with the Kiev Symphony Orchestra and Choir.
+Ms. Frenkel has collaborated with eminent musicians such as renowned violinist Dmitri Berlinsky, Metropolitan Opera’s Craig Hart, Vladimir Grishko, Victoria Lukianetz, renowned Ukrainian soprano Olga Basistuk, leading mezzo-sopranos of the Mariinsky Theater, Tamara Tuftina and Olga Markova-Mikhailenko, leading tenor of the Bolshoi Opera, Oleg Kulko, International competition winners, Polish violinist Roksana Kwasnikowska, Austrian cellist, Julia Panteliat and Swiss ensemble Duo Armonic.
+Simona has performed, toured and recorded with the Kiev Symphony Orchestra and Choir.

 Ms. Frenkel is a founder and artistic director of the Concertino NY chamber ensemble.
 Founded in New York City in 2011, Concertino NY showcases some of the finest young professional musicians in the greater New York area.
 The ensemble specializes in the juxtaposition between old and new: an early music and contemporary classical repertoire.
 The group’s performance practice reflects the spirit and style of the period in which the music was composed.